djunamay/confocalQuant/README.md

-# End-to-end Confocal Image Processing using pre-trained models
+# End-to-end Confocal Image Processing
+### using pre-trained Cellpose models

 - This repository provides a number of functions for image processing (loading, processing, and segmentation using inference by pre-trained Cellpose[^1] models), viewing (a number of notebook widgets are implemented to facilitate pre-processing and segmentation assessment), and plotting (normalized - intensities per segmented region by experimental category of interest, quantification, and representative images).
 - `do_inference` function could easily be replaced with other pre-trained models (e.g. [^2], or from other sources)